cloudquery/docs/docs/cli/policy/overview.md

 #### Running sub-policies

-Some policies are built as packs and only specific sub-policies are relevant for us, we can specificy sub-policies with `//` path dominator in our `source` argument.
+Some policies are built as packs and only specific sub-policies are relevant for us, we can specify sub-policies with `//` path dominator in our `source` argument.

 ```bash
 cloudquery policy run github.com/cloudquery-policies/aws//cis_v1.2.0